Common Object Request Broker Architecture: VMCID (Vendor Minor Codeset ID)

-The Common Object Request Broker: Architecture and Specification (CORBA 2.3)

 Corba Location (CorbaLoc)

 Corba Location (CorbaLoc) refers to a stringified object reference for a CORBA object that looks similar to a URL.

 All CORBA products must support two OMG-defined URLs: "corbaloc:" and "corbaname:".
 The purpose of these is to provide a human readable and editable way to specify a location where an IOR can be obtained.

 An example of corbaloc is shown below: